AriFordsham/GHCWiki/code-owners.md

 When contacting an owner, always cc `ghc-devs@haskell.org`, so that others can contribute.
 It's a community thing.

-The GHC repository is held on a machine called "[ Abott](http://www.haskell.org/haskellwiki/Abbot)".
+The GHC repository is held on a machine called "Rock" (TODO link to new infrastructure information.)

 ## Current Owners